✔ We get your team working in Botswana

 Offering and administering benefits

 Botswana is a landlocked country in Southern Africa.
-Only 2 million people live in Botswana, making it one of the least densely populated countries in the world.
-Its GDP is USD 17.22 billion but declined in 2014 by 1.9%.
-Botswana’s unemployment rate is 20%, and its major exports include diamonds, copper and nickel, beef, and textiles.
+Only 2,397,240 people live in Botswana, making it one of the least densely populated countries in the world.
+Its GDP is USD 17.61 at an annual growth of 11.4%.
+Botswana’s unemployment rate is 24.7%, and its major exports include diamonds, copper and nickel, beef, and textiles.

 By using an employer of record service in Botswana, recruiters and other businesses can free up time.
 Not having to deal with payroll and HR issues can potentially save hours.